bestia-dev/GuitaraokeLeader/README.md

 Copy the url of the `xxx - guitaraoke.mp4` file and press `Start download`.
 For example `https://www.dropbox.com/s/hn0r9on24dxkhfh/4%20Non%20Blondes%20-%20What%27s%20Up%20-%20guitaraoke.mp4?dl=1`
 It will download in the background, slowly, but surely.
-If you want to download multiple songs at once, copy the song urls one per line.
+If you want to download multiple songs at once, copy more song's urls one per line.
 On my `Guitaraoke song page` you can just copy+paste more lines at once.
 Finally click on the button `Back to Guitaraoke Leader page`.
 The songs are saved in the device folder: `/storage/emulated/0/Android/data/dev.bestia.guitaraokeserver/files/videos/`.

-## Easy Play-flow instructions
+## Easy instructions

 1. Only the leader must install the android APK on his phone.
 2. Connect all the smartphones from the leader and followers to the same local wifi network.
+The smartphone hotspot is also ok.
 3. The leader opens the GuitaraokeServer app.
-It will automatically open his browser on the `Leader page`.
-4. The leader shows the `Follower page` url (address) to the followers. hey can scan the QR code or just type the numbers.
+4. The leader shows the `Follower page` url (address) to the followers.
+They can scan the QR code or just type the numbers.
 It is short and easy.
 5. Followers must click on `Start user interaction` because javascript need a user `interaction` with the page.
 Nothing else to do for the follower.
 6. The leader clicks on the song name.
 It broadcasts a msg to all connected followers.
 They can all see the name of the song.
 7. The leader clicks `Play`.
 It sends a msg to all connected followers to start playing he song.
-8. The follower page will try some basic auto-sync.
-If the sound is not perfectly in sync, the follower can adjust the speed of the playback.
-Or he can simply `Mute sound` to avoid the disturbing delayed sound.
+8. The follower page is muted because the sound can be out-of-sync.
+If the follower wants, he can unmute it and sync the sound manually.
-9. Finally click on `Fullscreen` to see the lyrics and chords and play/sings along.
+9. Finally click on `Fullscreen lyrics` to see the lyrics and chords in full screen.

 ## Javascript ES2020